masa-tk37/jets_gem_layer/README.md

 # Jets Gem Layer
-This gem provides Rake tasks to create and publish an AWS Lambda Layer from project gems and their linked libraries.
-Designed for use with Ruby on Jets 5 as part of your deployment, as an alternative to Jets Pro.
+This gem provides a framework for automatically creating and publish an AWS Lambda Layer from project gems and their linked libraries for use with [Ruby on Jets](https://github.com/rubyonjets/jets).

 This gem creates a Lambda Layer based on your Jets project namespace and ruby version.
-I.e. for the app `demo` in `production` environment, the Lambda Layer `demo-prod-ruby-3-2-2-gem_layer` will be created or its version incremented as needed.
-A new version is published when
+I.e. for the app `demo` in `production` environment, the Lambda Layer `demo-prod-ruby-3_2_2-gem_layer` will be created or its version incremented as needed.
+A new version is published whenever your
-Gemfile.lock and/or Gemfile is changed (which is tracked based on a hash added to the Lambda Layer version description).
+Gemfile.lock and/or Gemfile is changed (this is tracked based on a hash value stored in the Lambda Layer version description).

 * The gem's build task runs in a docker container, i.e. `public.ecr.aws/sam/build-ruby:3.2`.
 The container version is based on the current minor ruby version (i.e. 3.2 for ruby 3.2.2, so ensure your build environment's ruby version is correctly set for your project.
 * Docker is a prerequisite and must be installed to use this gem.
-* This gem has not been tested to work on windows machines
+* This gem has not been tested to work on windows machines.

 ## Installation

-1. Jets pro should be disabled, as multiple layers with project dependencies would be duplicative.
+1. Jets pro should be disabled, as multiple layers with the same project dependencies would be duplicative.

 ```ruby
 # config/application.rb